Is Laser Lipolysis Safe?

 Complications from anaesthetic

-When undergoing laser lipo, you’re given a local anaesthetic to numb the skin.
+When undergoing laser lipolysis, you’re given a local anaesthetic to numb the skin.
 Some people can have allergic reactions to the anaesthetic or require a more powerful dose, and so it’s important to discuss the risks with your doctor.

-Can laser lipo cause infection?
+Can laser lipolysis cause infection?

-The risk is extremely low.
+All surgical procedures carry some risk of infection, but with laser lipolysis the risk is extremely low.
 There’s a very small chance it could happen if the wound doesn’t heal properly, but in any case you’ll be given antibiotics to prevent any infection from developing.

 There’s an increased risk of infection if you have diabetes.